votingworks/vxsuite/libs/auth/README.md

 ### Common Access Card (CAC) Certificate Retrieval Script

-This script gets a CAC certificate from a CAC card.
+This script gets a Common Access Card's certificate.
 It's meant to be used for development and testing.

 ```
-./scripts/get-cac-cert
+# With a card reader connected and a Common Access Card in the card reader
+./scripts/cac-get-cert
 ```

-Prints the certificate in PEM format to stdout by default.
+The script prints the certificate to stdout in PEM format by default.
 Use the `--output` option to write the certificate to a file, or the `--json` option to print the certificate metadata in JSON format.